 The faculty of Lawrence University grants honors at graduation both to encourage students to do superior academic work and to recognize superior performance.
-Students who have distinguished themselves in fulfilling the requirements for the bachelor’s degree are awarded Honors in Course, primarily on the basis of their cumulative grade-point average.
+Students who have distinguished themselves in fulfilling the requirements for the bachelor’s degree are awarded Honors in Course, primarily on the basis of their cumulative and degreee grade-point averages.
 This type of honors is indicated in the Commencement program and on official transcripts, granted in three grades: cum laude, magna cum laude, and summa cum laude, by vote of the faculty acting on the recommendation of the university Committee on Honors.

 Honors in course

 Performance in courses taken at Lawrence or as part of Lawrence-approved off-campus programs (degree GPA), as well as a student’s entire academic record (composite GPA), determines a student’s eligibility to receive honors.
 The Committee uses as guidelines the following grade-point averages: